icefoxen/nanowasm/README.md

  * JIT???
  * Load custom modules written in Rust or C as DLL's???

+# Non-goals

+ * Run correctly on big-endian platforms, since where byte layout matters to wasm (in memory's) it's little-endian.

 # Building programs

 Fetch and build [wabt](https://github.com/WebAssembly/wabt), which contains useful low-level tools like assemblers.